 We are committed to transparent and active engagement with our shareholders to both share our perspectives and obtain valuable insight and feedback from shareholders on matters of mutual interest.
 Our shareholder engagement is a year-round process that may involve the Chair of the Board, Lead Director (if applicable), executive management, and members of our investor relations, corporate governance, environmental, and executive compensation teams.
 Throughout the year, we meet with institutional investors and analysts to inform and share our perspectives and to solicit their feedback on our performance.
 This includes participation in investor and industry conferences and other group and one-on-one meetings throughout the year.
 We also engage with the corporate governance teams of our major shareholders, through conference calls that occur during and outside of the proxy season.
-In FY 2024, we invited our top shareholders representing over 40% of the company's outstanding common stock to engage with the Chair of the Board and certain members of management on various strategic and other matters, including company strategy and performance, Board diversity and refreshment, executive compensation, and ESG priorities such as human capital management, sustainability initiatives, oversight and performance, and informs the Board's deliberations on the company's strategy, operations, governance practices, executive compensation program, and oversight of sustainability initiatives.
+In FY 2024, we invited our top shareholders representing over 40% of the company's outstanding common stock to engage with the Chair of the Board and certain members of management on various strategic and other matters, including company strategy and performance, Board diversity and refreshment, executive compensation, and ESG priorities such as human capital management, sustainability initiatives, oversight and performance, and corporate governance practices.
+Feedback the company receives from shareholders is regularly reported to the Board and its committees, as appropriate, and informs the Board's deliberations on the company's strategy, operations, governance practices, executive compensation program, and oversight of sustainability initiatives.
 For further discussion of our shareholder engagement on executive compensation matters, please see Say-on-Pay Vote and Shareholder Engagement on page 35.